TritonSE/onboarding/writeup/part-1/1-2-Task-checkoff.md

 - When the user presses the `CheckButton`, call the `updateTask` function to flip the value of `isChecked` for this `TaskItem`'s `Task` object.
 - Re-render the `TaskItem` when `updateTask` resolves to the updated `Task`.
-  - If an error occurs, then display a Constellation `Dialog` component to the user iwth the error message.
+  - If an error occurs, then display a Constellation `Dialog` component to the user with the error message.
 - Prevent the user from pressing the `CheckButton` again until `updateTask` has resolved (this will require at least one additional state variable).

 ### Walkthrough